 What can I expect at a breast augmentation consultation?

-Dr. Newman will then examine you and review many before-and-after photos from previous cases he has performed.
-These photos will be of individuals who have similar characteristics to you so you can see how their particular cases were approached.
+Review before-and-after photos: You will have time to look through photos of Dr. Newman’s patients who have similar characteristics to you so you can see how their particular cases were approached.
 You can feel free to bring in photos from the web or magazines to discuss as well.

 Dr. Newman’s Perspective: About the Consultation